Jampamane/website/docs/blog/posts/i_used_to_be_mormon.md

 This catches me off guard, as I had never cried from fear and stress before.
 It’s also extremely uncharacteristic of me to cry in front of my mom like this.
 My mom knows this too.
 Clearly sensing something was off, she tried to comfort me.

-*“You know you don’t have to go if you don’t want to.”*
+*You know you don’t have to go if you don’t want to.*

 I looked at her for a minute wondering if she actually believed what she just said.
 All this work to get to this point just to back out at the last second?
 All of the worthiness tests and the bishopric meetings and the priesthood blessings and the tithing money paid just so I could go to college for a year?
 No, it’s too late to turn back.